 Since damaged or scarred corneal tissue doesn’t allow light to effectively pass in the eye and get to the retina, bad vision and even blindness may come from a damaged cornea.
 Patients with a stromal scar as opposed to endothelial dysfunction will require a penetrating keratoplasty rather than a DSEK or Descemets Stripping Endothelial Keratoplasty.

-More popular and finer procedure is DMEK.
-Here as shown in the picture an even thinner graft is used .
-The graft here is one tenth the thickness of DS
+More popular and a finer procedure is DMEK.
+Here as shown in the picture an even thinner graft is used.
+The graft here is one tenth the thickness of DSEK.

 DISADVANTAGES OF DSEK TECHNIQUE

 A difficulty that could occur from the DSEK procedure that is not associated with a conventional transplant is a graft dislocation, where the round disc slips from its desired placement.
 In this circumstance the donor disc needs to be repositioned in the operating area.
 If the air bubble escapes the graft may get dislodged requiring another air bubble.
 The interface between the host and donor is not completely smooth.
 This may limit vision in few individuals.
 DSEK also adds more tissue than it removes.
 It may result in a hyperopic shift.